alexanderdna/VanityAddrGen/README.md

 ## Usage

 This application doesn't require any command line arguments.
 Just type in the keyword you want and press Enter.
-The application will performs calculations to find a suitable address.
+The application will perform calculations to find a suitable address.

 Configuration is loaded from `config.txt` whose content may look